angular/angular/aio/content/guide/cli-builder.md

 </code-example>

 Now let’s add some logic to it.
-The following code retrieves the source and destination file paths from user options and copies the file from the source to the destination (leveraging the [Promise version of the built-in NodeJS `copyFile()` function](https://nodejs.org/api/fs.html#fs_fspromises_copyfile_src_dest_mode)).
+The following code retrieves the source and destination file paths from user options and copies the file from the source to the destination (using the [Promise version of the built-in NodeJS `copyFile()` function](https://nodejs.org/api/fs.html#fs_fspromises_copyfile_src_dest_mode)).
 If the copy operation fails, it returns an error with a message about the underlying problem.